CsBigDataHub/working-with-vim/pages/configuration.md

 ## Leader

-First, the `<Leader>` is a special key intended to be used for user definitions.
-So any setting of it will not conflict with other default vim commands.
+First, the `<Leader>` is a special variable intended to be used for user definitions.
+Using a leader to prefix a command will help avoid conflicts with other default vim commands, though this depends on what you set your leader variable to.
 By default the leader key is `\` but it is common to map it to `,` which I do.
-Set leader character using:
+You set the `<Leader>` variable using:

 ```vim
 let mapleader=","